hanabi/hanabi.github.io/docs/level-10.md

 ### The Bluff Seat

-- Except in rare circumstances, ***Bluffing* is only permissible when you are the person directly before the player who is blind-playing a card**.
+-***Bluffing* is only permissible when you are the person directly before the player who is blind-playing a card**.
 - We formalize this concept as the *Bluff Seat*.
+You are sitting in *Bluff Seat* for a player if you are allowed to *Bluff* them.
+- For example:
-If Alice is sitting directly before Bob, then Alice is sitting in *Bluff Seat* for Bob, and Alice is allowed to *Bluff* Bob.
-Alice is not allowed to *Bluff* Cathy - Bob is in *Bluff Seat* for Cathy, so only Bob is allowed to *Bluff* Cathy.
+  - If Alice is sitting directly before Bob, then Alice is sitting in *Bluff Seat* for Bob, and Alice is allowed to *Bluff* Bob.
+  - Alice is not allowed to *Bluff* Cathy; Bob is in *Bluff Seat* for Cathy, so only Bob is allowed to *Bluff* Cathy.
+- If a player gets someone else to blind-play a card, and they are not in *Bluff Seat* for them, then it **must** be a real *Finesse*!

 <br />